ASLP-lab/Hum-Dial/README.md

 3. task3:

-For task 3, the turn with the final "neutral" emotion is used as the evaluation turn.
+For task 3, the turn where the last emotion is not "neutral" shall be used as the evaluation turn.
 All turns up to and including the evaluation turn (using `text` and `response_text`) are used as `conversation_history`.
 The `response_audio` of the evaluation turn is used as the `Final Model Response`.
 Input these elements into the scoring model to obtain scores.

 ```json